PaoloConteDev/PaoloConteDev/README.md

 # 💫 About Me:
-🔭 I’m currently working on Onchology Treatment Software<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fac
+🔭 I'm currently working on **Oncology Treatment Software** at Santec, developing healthcare ERP solutions that comply with EU Class IIb medical device regulations
+👯 I'm looking to collaborate on **automation workflows, UX/UI design systems, and projects that blend technical excellence with visual creativity**
+🤝 I'm looking for help with **advanced automation frameworks, design system architecture, and creative coding techniques**
+🌱 I'm currently learning **workflow automation tools (n8n, Zapier), advanced UI/UX patterns, and motion design for web applications**
+💬 Ask me about **C#, Unity, React, data visualization, or how game development principles can elevate UX design**
+⚡ Fun fact: **I've designed game interfaces for Steam and Nintendo Switch – now I'm applying that same eye for detail and user experience to enterprise software and automation!**

 ## 🌐 Socials: